Re-Survey Of A Grade II Listed Timber Frame Property

 An Atypical Building Survey

-We were instructed to undertake a Building Survey on behalf of a private client wishing to acquire a moderate size un-listed Victorian property in West Cheshire.
+We were instructed to undertake a survey on behalf of a private client wishing to acquire a moderate size un-listed Victorian property in West Cheshire.

-Assessing the condition of the property internally was very difficult due to the quantity of personal items that were present, in some areas it was impossible to reach the other side of the room without climbing onto furniture, for legal and safety reasons this was not attempted.
+Assessing the condition of the property internally was very difficult due to the number of personal items that were present.
+In some areas, it was impossible to reach the other side of the room without climbing onto furniture.
+For legal and safety reasons this was not attempted.

-Sufficient information was obtained during the inspection to advise the clients that the cost of refurbishing this property was beyond their budget and probably in excess of market value when taking account of the purchase price.
+Sufficient information was obtained during the inspection to advise the clients that the cost of refurbishing this property was beyond their budget.
+It was also probably in excess of market value when taking account of the purchase price.

-This is an example of a property where acquisition and development cost were potentially in excess of market value, whilst this is not necessarily an issue for everyone, it is worth keeping in mind that repairs to historic buildings can be expensive and finding the right people to undertake the work can be difficult.
+This is an example of a property where acquisition and development costs were potentially in excess of market value.
+Whilst this is not necessarily an issue for everyone, it is worth keeping in mind that repairs to historic buildings can be expensive.
+Finding the right people to undertake the work can also be difficult.
 Obtaining finance and insurance for historic or buildings of non-standard construction can sometimes be difficult and you should factor in the possibility of increased premiums.